manueldinisjunior/alx-backend-javascript/0x00-ES6_basic/README.md

   ```

 + [x] 6. **Take advantage of template literals**<br/>[6-string-interpolation.js](6-string-interpolation.js) contains a script that meets the following requirements.
-  + For the code below, rewrite the return statement to use a template literal so you can the substitute the variables you’ve defined.
+  + For the code below, rewrite the return statement to use a template literal so you can the substitute the variables youâ€™ve defined.
   ```js
   export default function getSanFranciscoDescription() {
     const year = 2017;